Close Cookie Preference Manager

 How?
 Well, it all starts with measuring and understanding your carbon footprint.

-Carbon trackers, like Cogo, can help people and businesses measure, understand and reduce their environmental impact.
-We partner with banks to scale this action as they possess the transactional data needed to provide customers with information about the impact of their spending; quickly, easily and engagingly.
+Carbon tracking solutions, like Cogo, can help people and businesses measure, understand and reduce their environmental impact.
+We partner with banks to scale this action as they possess the transactional data needed to provide customers with information about the impact of their spending in real-time.

-Insights from our initial pilot with NatWest showed the average user saved approximately 11 kg of CO2 emissions per month by committing to behavioural changes that used less carbon – such as reducing meat consumption or switching utility providers to green suppliers.
-If this behaviour was replicated across all customers who use the mobile app, it could save more than 1 million tonnes of CO2e emissions per year, like the footprint of a small city.
-And that’s only one partnership with one collective!
+Insights from our pilot with NatWest showed the average user saved approximately 11 kg of CO2 emissions per month by committing to behavioural changes that used less carbon—such as reducing meat consumption or switching utility providers to green suppliers.
+If this behaviour is replicated across all customers who use the mobile app, it could save more than 1 million tonnes of CO2e emissions per year, like the footprint of a small city.
+And that’s only one partnership!

 All action can be a catalyst for more action.
 So we can all play a role in accelerating and magnifying this change.

-Discover how Cogo’s Personal Carbon Manager can help banks scale their climate impact.
+Discover how Cogo’s Personal Carbon Manager can help scale climate action.

 We can’t rely solely on COP to drive the urgent action we need to save our planet.
 It needs to be joined up with the involvement and action of people and businesses in a manner that is supportive, just and cohesive.